common-tools-interface/cti/man/cti.1.md

   set **CTI_FILE_DEDUPLICATION=1**.
 File ship times are likely to decrease if enabled.

+- *CTI_LAUNCHER_SCRIPT*: If set, CTI will assume on Slurm systems that `srun` is overridden by a shell script at this path.
+This is commonly used with analysis tools such as Xalt.
+CTI will attempt to automatically detect and apply this case, but if it is not recognizing that `srun` is wrapped in a script, set this value to manually enable script launch mode.

 - *CTI_LAUNCHER_WRAPPER*: Slurm jobs may be launched under the control of wrapper utilities, for example the library-loading utility Spindle.
 To start a Slurm job under a specific launcher wrapper, set this variable to the utility command.